mikeizbicki/lab-goodreads2/README.md

 >
 > In the past 3 years, I've had about 10 companies/students/other professors come to me after they've spent >50 hours vibecoding a crappy rag system that doesn't work.
 > Then I start up my bash shell and implement an actually working rag system that solves their business problem in <10 minutes.
-> Thus is the power of the shell.
+> This is the power of the shell.
 >
 > <img src=img/power.jpg width=300px />